aadilmehdis/Slide-Matcher/README.md

   ```

 ## Method
-Takes frames from a specified directory and finds its best match from slides by performing template matching using OpenCV
+Takes frames from a specified directory and finds its best match from slides by performing template matching using OpenCV.
+Uses classical Computer Vision algorithms without any learning.

 ## Output
 Saves to `pred_output.log` by default.
 Printed on the terminal by default.